datacamp-content-public/courses-r-from-scratch/chapter1.md

 over the rest of the course.

 `@instructions`
 You are starting with the DataCamp interface.
-On the right you see an editor.
+On pane at the top right of this window, you see an editor.

 It has some R code, ready to run.

-Click on the "Run Code" button to run the analysis.
-You will see the output in the Window on the right.
+Click on the "Run Code" button at the bottom of this pane, to run the analysis.
+You will see the output in the "R console" pane at the bottom-right of the screen.

-When you've had a look, click "Submit Answer" to carry on to the next section.
+When you've had a look at the output, click "Submit Answer" to carry on to the next section.

 `@hint`